Awards Overview

 Eligibility

-This award is open to Black, Indigenous, and People of Colour (BIPOC) students that are currently in or about to enter their first year in a wildlife related program at a post-secondary institution in the province of Alberta.
+This award is open to students who identify themselves as members of a marginalized community that are currently in or about to enter a wildlife related program at a post-secondary institution in the province of Alberta.
 Program examples include but are not limited to: Resource Option (NAIT), Wildlife and Fisheries Major (Lakeland), Renewable Resource Management Diploma (Lethbridge College).
-Please note that programs in conservation enforcement are not eligible for this award.

 Submission Requirements

-- Typed essay (500 words or fewer), video submission or presentation (less than 4 minutes) outlining: career goals and relevance to this award; and summary of volunteer or work experience in the wildlife field (if any), or summary of transferable skills that apply to the wildlife field; a short description of why you think addressing EDI is important for the wildlife profession.
+• Typed essay (500 words or fewer) outlining: career goals and relevance to this award; and summary of volunteer or work experience in the wildlife field (if any), or summary of transferable skills that apply to the wildlife field; a short description of why you think addressing EDI is important for the wildlife profession.

 Student Registration Grants